Developer Guide

 - The command is passed in to

-. -
+LogicManager. -

-calls the parseCommand method ofProjactParser
+LogicManagercalls the parseCommand method ofProjactParser. -

-identifies the command word, which in this case is ‘linkdelete’ and the arguments. -
+ProjactParseridentifies the command word, which in this case is ‘linkdelete’ and the arguments. -

-.
+LogicManagerthen calls the execute method of theLinkDeleteCommand, which retrieves the most updated tag list from theModelManager.
 From this list, the tag that will has its meeting link being removed will be retrieved.
 A new tag will be created with an empty meeting link using Optional class and replaced the old tag retrieved. - Then, the

-will update the tag list.
+ModelManagerwill update the tag list.

 - The command is passed in to

-The diagram below shows a sample interaction of LinkDeleteCommand
+The diagram below shows a sample interaction of LinkDeleteCommand.

 - Why is it implemented that way: